edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ```

 ### Modern Approach
 Event-driven architecture resolves this challenge at ease by leveraging asynchronous and lousely coupled architecture with source and sink connectors.
 There is no more client-server request-reponse scenario.
 Instead, the event-driven architecture promotes something called publisher and subscriber.
-The publisher will send its event (As long as it has the changed data available in its database) to the publisher immediately in real-time.
+The publisher will send its event (As long as it has the changed data available in its database) to the subscriber immediately in real-time.

 ```
 Machine X (Publisher) with source connector ---> Asynchronous API (Event) ---> event streaming platform ---> Asynchronous API (Event) ---> External DB (Subscriber) with sink connector ---> Query ---> Data Analytics